scrumpy/tiptap-docs/api/classes.md

 [[toc]]

 ## Editor
 This class is a central building block of tiptap.
-It does most of the heavy lifting of creating a working Prosemirror editor such as creating the [`EditorView`][@prosemirror-view], setting the initial [`EditorState`][@prosemirror-state] and so on.
+It does most of the heavy lifting of creating a working ProseMirror editor such as creating the [`EditorView`][@ProseMirror-view], setting the initial [`EditorState`][@ProseMirror-state] and so on.

-Although tiptap tries to hide most of the complexity of [Prosemirror][@prosemirror], tiptap is built on top of its APIs and we strongly recommend you to read through the [Prosemirror Guide][@prosemirror-guide].
+Although tiptap tries to hide most of the complexity of [ProseMirror][@ProseMirror], tiptap is built on top of its APIs and we strongly recommend you to read through the [ProseMirror Guide][@ProseMirror-guide].
 You'll have a better understanding of how everything works under the hood and get familiar with many terms and jargon used by tiptap.

 ### Usage